Content intelligence platform

 Most content platforms are assembled from separate services—a CMS for storage, Elasticsearch for search, a feed reader for ingestion, S3 for assets, a custom API layer to glue it all together.
 Honcho replaces that stack with a single integrated system deployed on your infrastructure.

-• Aggregate Crawl RSS, Atom, and HTML sources on configurable schedules.
+• Aggregate Crawl feeds and HTML sources on configurable schedules.
 A declarative rules engine lets you define per-site extraction logic—CSS selectors, field mappings, timestamp parsing, fallback chains—in a config file instead of code.
 Built-in deduplication and change detection keep the index clean.

 • Ingest Content doesn’t just come from feeds.
 Pull replication syncs from WordPress and other CMS platforms with incremental updates.
 A pluggable connector API supports custom Java connectors dropped in as JARs.
 AI assistants save articles and notes via MCP.
 A save-URL endpoint supports bookmarklets and mobile shortcuts.
 An extract API accepts raw JSON, HTML, or XML and runs it through extraction rules.
 Bulk importers handle CMS migrations.
 Everything lands in the same index.